Investing in the future of funeral service.

 - Participate in an in-person interview.

-All applications must be received in the NJFSEC office by the close of business on June 30, 2017.
 Please see the scholarship application for additional submission details.

 Final selection of scholarship recipients will be made no later than August 15, 2017.
 All applicants will be notified by mail.